chudro/azure-encryption/README.md

 password: admin
 ```

-Now go to SETTINGSCluster Connections
+Now go to SETTINGS-->Cluster Connections

-Her are the entries:
+Here are the entries:

 ```
 Enter at least one host / IP in the cluster (newline delimited)